-This was followed up by the decent to the Lower Falls via the 300 steps of Uncle Tom’s Trail for an unparalleled view, rainbow and all of the falls.
-Going down was a breeze, but at 8000 ft above sea level, the steps back up were a different proposition.
+Headed to The Canyon area this morning to view the Lower Falls, firstly from Artists Point, made famous by Ansel Adams and the via the 300 steps down on Uncle Toms Trail for an unparalleled view, rainbow and all of the falls.
+Going down was a breeze, but at 8000 ft above sea level, the steps were a different proposition.

 Next onto Hayden Valley looking for wildlife.
-The Yellowstone river winds through this wide valley which is a haven for wildlife, before entering Yellowstone Lake.
+The Yellowstone river winds through this wide valley which is a haven for wildlife before entering Yellowstone Lake.

 Winding around the lake and up through the thermal region completed the lower loop of the park.

 Watched a herd of bison around Firehole drive wandering around in the plumes of thermal steam before getting stuck in Yellowstone rush hour as a bison jam halted traffic for 30 minutes as the herd crossed the road.